AskMeAgain/Event-Meshinery/README.md

 Technically there can only be a single InputSource definition on a MeshineryTask, but you can combine multiple input sources to a single InputSource for joins for example.
 There can be any amount of OutputSources for a MeshineryTask.

-Here "result_topic" and "input_topic" are event-keys and passed to the Source:
+Here "outputTopic" and "inputTopic" are event-keys and passed to the Source:

     var task = MeshineryTask.<String, TestContext>builder()
-        .connector(connector)                //this is a kafka input and output connector for example .read(INPUT_KEY, executor)           //reading from kafka topic
+        .connector(connector)                //this is a kafka input and output connector for example .read("inputTopic", executor)        //reading from kafka topic
         .process(x -> x)                     //processing etc
-        .write("result_topic");              //writing event to "result_topic"
+        .write("outputTopic");               //writing event to "result_topic"

 You can mix and match these sources and even write your own.
 They only implement a single interface function.